Strymon EC-1 Single Head dTape Echo

 Description

-This is a real tasty delay.
-A solid expression and midi that stands out amongst other Guitar Pedals on the menu.
-Strymon make great Guitar Pedals, so If you like expression, then a Strymon EC-1 Single Head dTape Echo is the perfect delay to order in.
+This tasty Delay number is delivered to your pedal board.
+A tasty Delay and Preamp that stands out amongst other Delay Pedals on the menu.
+Strymon make great Delay Pedals, so If you like Delay and Preamp, then a Strymon EC-1 Single Head dTape Echo is the perfect Delay to order in.
 The Strymon EC-1 Single Head dTape Echo is a compact yet powerful tape echo that delivers the rich organic sound of a classic 60s unit.
 Built on Strymons acclaimed dTape technology it authentically recreates the warmth modulation and saturation of vintage tape delays complete with selectable tube-modeled preamp voices.
 Stereo operation MIDI control and a three-way record level switch provide deep flexibility while maintaining the unmistakable character of real tape echo.
 Designed for effortless integration into any setup the EC-1 features a high-impedance Class A JFET input for exceptional touch sensitivity and dynamics.
 Tap tempo expression pedal compatibility and 300 MIDI presets allow precise control over every detail from slapback delays to expansive modulated echoes.
 With premium 24-bit/96kHz audio conversion and a rugged lightweight chassis this pedal brings timeless tape echo tones into a modern road-ready format.

 Brand